Command pie

 Note that you need to use ENTIRE PIE COMMAND SERIES to support PIE breakpoint, especially the

-"attaching" commands provided by pie
+"attaching" commands provided by pie command, like pie attach, pie run, etc.

 Usage is just: